Arkea/Compiler/README.md

 ___...ok.
 What this thing could do?___

-Just like ~~my friends~~ similar esolang, this one could print, do calculation (only in INTEGER.
+Just like ~~my friends~~ similar esolang, this one could print, do calculation (only in REAL INTEGER.
 I REPEAT.
-ONLY IN INTEGER ~~FAILED TO DO SO WOULD CAUSE YOUR PC TO BLUESCREEN!! jk~~), assign variabel, for loop, comment the code, and create a function using those command above.
+ONLY IN REAL INTEGER ~~FAILED TO DO SO WOULD CAUSE YOUR PC TO BLUESCREEN!! jk~~), assign variabel, for loop, comment the code, and create a function using those command above.

 ___I see... then, how do I run it?___